awyrst/log_reg_scratch/README.md

 Refer to my website for a quick description of the objectives and results - https://davwyr.com/portfolio/Projects/ML_projects/log_regression_proj/log_regression_proj.html

-I only experimented with a learning rate decay that consisted of dividing the initial learning rate by k+1, where k is the iteration of gradient descent.
+I only experimented with a learning rate decay method that consisted of dividing the initial learning rate by k+1, where k is the iteration of gradient descent.

-This is how "less significant" features would be decided:
+"less significant" features would be decided as follows:

 Fit the model, take the absolute value of the parameters/weights, take the mean of those absolute values, and then divide every absolute weight value by that mean.
 If the resulting value were less than a certain threshold percentage of that mean, it would be removed.